School Uniform and Dress Code

 - Head guards

-We would suggest that pupils have their name in P.E. kit to ensure it is easily identifiable.
-Pupils are expected to wear kit when unwell or injured as they are still part of the lesson.
+We would suggest that students have their name in P.E. kit to ensure it is easily identifiable.
+Students are expected to wear kit when unwell or injured as they are still part of the lesson.

 All jewellery must be removed during P.E. lessons.
-Parents of pupils with body piercings must sign a disclaimer if they want their child to wear the piercing.
+Parents of students with body piercings must sign a disclaimer if they want their child to wear the piercing.
 This does not include ear studs.

 Parents are reminded that the school cannot accept responsibility for items lost, damaged or stolen from changing rooms, such as ipods and mobile ‘phones.